 Home: Keep this kit in a designated place and have it ready in case you have to leave your home quickly.
 Make sure all family members know where the kit is kept.

 Work: Be prepared to shelter at work for at least 24 hours.
-Your work kit should include food, water and other necessities like medicines, as well as comfortable walking shoes, stored in a “grab and go” case.
+Your work kit should include food, water, and other necessities like medicines, as well as comfortable walking shoes, stored in a “grab and go” case.

 Car: In case you are stranded, keep a kit of emergency supplies in your car.

 As you prepare your plan tailor your plans and supplies to your specific daily living needs and responsibilities.
-Discuss your needs and responsibilities and how people in the network can assist each other with communication, care of children, business, pets or specific needs like operating medical equipment.
+Discuss your needs and responsibilities and how people in the network can assist each other with communication, care of children, business, pets, or specific needs like operating medical equipment.
 Create your own personal network for specific areas where you need assistance.
-Keep in mind some these factors when developing your plan:
+Keep in mind some of these factors when developing your plan: